covert-labs/covert-labs.github.io/_posts/2016-12-29-deep-learning-security-papers.md

 ---

 <img src="/images/deep-learning-logo.png">

+**Update (1/1/2017)**: I will not be updating this page and instead will make all updates to this page: [The Definitive Security Data Science and Machine Learning Guide](/the-definitive-security-datascience-and-machinelearning-guide/) (see [Deep Learning and Security Papers](/the-definitive-security-datascience-and-machinelearning-guide/#deep-learning-and-security-papers) section).

 This is another quick post.
 Over the past few months I started researching [deep learning](https://en.wikipedia.org/wiki/Deep_learning) to determine if it may be useful for solving security problems.
 This post on [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) was what got me interested in this topic, and I highly recommend reading it in its entirety.